ISABELLA WELDIN CHAPTER HISTORY

 Isabella Weldin Chapter - Where do we meet?

 We meet the third Saturday of every month from August through June at the Augusta Public Library.
 The Library is located in Augusta, Kansas.
-If you would like to attend a meeting as a visitor please email, Priscilla Templin, Registrar.
+If you would like to attend a meeting as a visitor please email, Priscilla Templin, Regent.
 Thank you and we look forward to meeting you.